The PPT$^2$ conjecture holds for all Choi-type maps: Introduction

 \begin{theorem} The composition of two arbitrary (conjugate) diagonal unitary covariant \emph{PPT} maps corresponds to a pairwise completely positive matrix pair with factor width two; in particular, it is entanglement breaking. \end{theorem}

 The paper is organized as follows.
-We review in Section \ref{sec:prelim} some useful facts about diagonal unitary covariant map; all of them are proven in \cite{Singh2020diagonal}.
+In Section \ref{sec:prelim}, we provide several equivalent statements of the PPT$^2$ conjecture and also review some useful facts about diagonal unitary covariant maps; all of them are proven in \cite{Singh2020diagonal}.
 In Section \ref{sec:factor-width} we introduce the notion of factor width for pairwise and triplewise completely positive matrices.
 These tools are used in Section \ref{sec:PPTsq} to prove the PPT$^2$ conjecture for (C)DUC maps.
 Finally, in Section \ref{sec:open} we discuss some open problems and future directions for research.